-Source: City of Vancouver, Personal Communication, (2012, June 26)
+Source: City of Vancouver, Personal Communication (2012, June 26)

 All homeless counts underestimate the number of homeless people at one time and do not take into account the mobility of this population.
-In CHA 4, there are 18 "year-round" shelter spaces to accommodate this need for housing.
+CHA 3 has no shelter spaces to accommodate this population.